-You may have heard the rumours about problems with short-term apartment rental in Spain and the online booking companies like Airbnb being blamed.
+You may have heard the rumours about Airbnb in Spain and problems with short-term apartment rental.
+A big influx in tourist apartments being made available online has meant booking companies like Airbnb being blamed for over tourism.
 There has been some press coverage and lots of opinions on social media but to be honest it left me feeling pretty confused.
 I don’t know about you but I just couldn’t make sense of what was happening with Airbnb in Spain.

 Short-term property rental in Spain